Request A Quote 1.877.888.6325

 Site Remediation and Reclamation

 Applying a vacuum to the vadose (unsaturated) soil zone impacted by the contaminates.
-This technology allows for the control of airflow to remove the volatile compounds from the soil and will often promote in situ biological degradation of less-volatile compounds or residuals.
+This technology allows for the control of airflow to remove the volatile compounds from the soil, it will often promote in-situ biological degradation of less-volatile compounds or residuals.

 Using vertical or horizontal wells above the water table, a vacuum can be applied to the well to pull the vapours out of the ground.
 Location-dependent, the exhaust air may require treatment to eliminate harm to the public or the environment.
 This method could potentially take years, based on varying factors.